 Loan assets pertain to the Parent Company's receivable from Paxell Investment Limited and Metroplex Berhad (both Malaysian companies, collectively referred to as "Metroplex") and Legend International Resort H.K.
-Limited ("LIR-HK") amounting to ₱422.3 million as a result of the compensation to parties who were currently in possession of the shares in connection with the cancellation of the remaining 2,000,000,000 undelivered PLC shares (see Note 31).
-The loan assets were fully provided with allowance as at December 31, 2017 and 2016.
+Limited ("LIR-HK") amounting to \$\mathbb{P}422.3\$ million as a result of the compensation to parties who were in possession of the shares in connection with the cancellation of the remaining 2,000,000,000 undelivered PLC shares (see Note 31).
+The loan assets were fully provided with allowance as at December 31, 2018 and 2017.

-Advances to officers, employees, customers and other receivables are noninterest-bearing and generally collected within the next financial year.
+Advances to officers and employees and other receivables are noninterest-bearing and generally collected within the next financial year.